jtcostello/arm_controller/README.md

 4. Use `exportLDAclassifier_multiLDA.py` to process data and train LDA classifier weights.
 The program outputs 3 sets of weights for the neutral, pinch, and MRP classifiers.

 ### ESP32 Code
+5. Copy the weight matrices (from step 4) into `constants.h`
+6. Compile & run on ESP32.
+It will try to connect to the Myo over Bluetooth, and once connected will make grasp classifications and print to serial.